fletchel/DL2-CALM/README.md

-Code mostly ripped from Fast Robust Early Exiting.
+Code based on Fast Robust Early Exiting.

 Create a calm env with requirements.txt